balloob/react-sidebar/README.md

 Acknowledgements
 ----------------

 My goal was to make a React Component that implements the [material design spec for navigation drawers](http://www.google.com/design/spec/patterns/navigation-drawer.html#navigation-drawer-content).
-My initial attempt was to improve [hamburger-basement by arnemart](https://github.com/arnemart/hamburger-basement) but I quickly figured that I better started from scratch.
-Still that project helped me a ton to get started.
+My initial attempt was to improve [hamburger-basement by arnemart](https://github.com/arnemart/hamburger-basement) but I quickly figured that I better start from scratch.
+Still, that project helped me a ton to get started.